HarishPalakurthi/HousePricePerdiction/README.md

-# HousePricePerdiction
+# House Price Prediction
-House price prediction using 79 variables
-The dataset is obtained from Kaggle and it contains 79 variables and 1640 entries.
+Predicting house prices using 79 variables.
+The dataset, obtained from Kaggle, contains 79 variables and 1640 entries.
+The target variable is the sale price.

-For the prediction of saleprice (target variable).
-The following is the workflow.
-# 1. Explporatory Data Analysis:
+## 1. Exploratory Data Analysis (EDA):
-    It includes analysis of target variable: normality, outliers, linearity, homoscedasiticity Highly correlated numeric convariables (continuous) and their analysis : normality, outliers, linearity, homoscedasiticity
+This phase includes an analysis of the target variable, examining normality, outliers, linearity, and homoscedasticity.
+For highly correlated numeric variables (continuous), a similar analysis is conducted, examining normality, outliers, linearity, and homoscedasticity.
+Categorical variables with high separating power are also analyzed.

-    Analysis on categorical variables (High Seperating Power)
-# 2. Data Wrangling:
+## 2. Data Wrangling:
-    It includes finding null values and based on their correlation and extent of nulls in the variable t; the decision on the variavle whether to     drop, impute will be taken also  mode of imputation bsed on the variable
+This step involves identifying null values and deciding whether to drop or impute them based on their correlation and the extent of nulls in the variable.
+The mode of imputation is determined by the variable.
+Flags are created for certain variables, and transformations are applied to adjust normality based on the EDA findings (using log, sqrt, and cbrt).
+Numeric columns are normalized, and categorical variables are subjected to one-hot encoding.

-    Creation of flags for certain variables
-    Applying transformations to adjust normality etc from EDA (using log, sqrt and cbrt) Normalization of numeric columns and Onehot encoding for categorical variables
-# 3. Simple regression models
+## 3. Simple Regression Models:
+Various models, including CatBoost, XGBoost, LGBoost, RandomForest, and SVM, are used.
+The models are evaluated using RMSE, and further hyperparameter tuning is performed.

+## 4. Hyperparameter Tuning:
+RandomSearchCV and GridSearchCV are employed to find the best-fit parameters, with RMSE as the scoring metric for evaluation.

+## 5. Stacking Model and Voting Model:
+Stacking and voting models are built based on the results of the base models.

+## 6. Neural Network:
+A neural network is implemented.

+## 7. Model Evaluation:
+RMSE values of all models are compared, and CatBoost is selected based on the lowest RMSE.

+## 8. Prediction on Test Set:
+The best model, CatBoost, is used for predicting house prices on the test set obtained from Kaggle.

+Note: Ensure that the variable names, model names, and details are accurate and consistent throughout the document.
+Adjust as needed based on your actual workflow and results.